Click here for all valid model types and metric combinations.

 For more information on Python Single Record Logging API Reference, visit here:

-Single Record Logging Default Actuals
+Default Actuals

 For some use cases, it may be important to treat a prediction for which no corresponding actual label has been logged yet as having a default negative class actual label.

-actual label for the prediction.
+For example, consider tracking advertisement conversion rates for an ad clickthrough rate model, where the positive class is click and the negative class is no_click.
+For ad conversion purposes, a prediction without a correspondingactual label for an ad placement is equivalent to logging an explicit no_click actual label for the prediction.
 In both cases, the result is the same: a user has not converted by clicking on the ad.

 For AUC-ROC, PR-AUC, and Log Loss performance metrics, Arize supports treating predictions without an explicit actual label as having the negative class actual label by default.
-In the above example, a click
+In the above example, a click prediction without an actual would be treated as a false positive, because the missing actual for the prediction would, by default, be assigned to the no_click negative class.

 This feature can be enabled for monitors and dashboards via the model performance config section of your model's config page.